EstherWaweru/JuniorDeveloperTest/README.md

 8. Confirm everything is okay with python manage.py runserver
 9. Run migrations with python manage.py makemigrations api then python manage.py makemigrations api then python manage.py migrate

+### Live Link
+The project is hosted on this link <https://tetcrm.herokuapp.com/> .The username credential is admin@gmail.com and password is Test123!4

 ## Contributing
-This repository is owned by [https://github.com/EstherWaweru] .
+This repository is owned by <https://github.com/EstherWaweru> .
 To contribute to this project raise an issue .